PopovEvgeniy/mugenfontfactory/readme.txt

 Prepare for work

-Put executable file of FNT RECONSTRUCTOR to MUGEN FONT FACTORY directory before first start.
+Put the executable file of FNT RECONSTRUCTOR to MUGEN FONT FACTORY directory before first start.

 Contact